tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/introduction-to-deep-learning.md

 - ReLU function:
 $ a(z) = \max\(0,z)$

+## Optimizer
+An optimizer in the training process of a neural network is like a guide that helps the network learn from the data more effectively.
+Its main job is to adjust the model’s parameters (like weights and biases) so that the predictions get closer to the actual targets over time.
+This adjustment is informed by the gradients of the loss function, which indicate the direction of steepest ascent or descent in the parameter space.
+By iteratively updating the parameters based on these gradients, the optimizer guides the network towards minimizing the loss and improving its predictive accuracy.

 ## Mathematical representation
 After introducing all necessary concepts, lets take a look how layers are represented mathematically: